radiovisual/ckeditor-metadata/readme.md

 });
 ```

-To remove the restrictions, you can write your own logic.
+To remove these restrictions, you can write your own logic.
 Something like:

 ```js
 editor.contextMenu.addListener(function (element) {